ducakar/openzone/README.md

 - `OZ_SHARED_LIBS`: Build ozCore, ozDynamics, ozEngine and ozFactory as shared libraries.
 This might make sense once if some other applications may use OpenZone's libraries as well.

-- `OZ_PULSE_BELL`: Enable PulseAudio back-end for System::bell() on Linux and generic Unix ports.
+- `OZ_PULSE_BELL`: Enable PulseAudio back-end for `System::bell()` on Linux and generic Unix ports.
-  If enabled, PulseAudio is tried first to play the bell while the native sound system (ALSA on Linux or OSS on generic Unix port) is only used as a fall-back.
+  If enabled, PulseAudio is tried first to play the bell while the native sound system (ALSA on Linux or OSS on generic Unix port) is used only as a fall-back.
   `OFF` by default.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
-It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).
+It detects new/delete mismatches and can be used to find memory leaks.
   `OFF` by default.

 - `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
-Currently it yields ~15% worse performance than generic implementation since Vec3 and Point classes are a bit larger (4 floats v.
-3 floats) and there are plenty of accesses to vector components in OpenZone code.
+Currently it yields ~15% worse performance than generic implementation since `Vec3` and `Point` become larger (4 floats v.
+3 floats) and there are plenty of accesses to vector components in OpenZone code (it wasn't written with SIMD in mind).
   `OFF` by default.

 - `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library (ozDynamics).
 Requires ODE (Open Dynamics